tanveer-code26/Sampling-Tanveer-Singh-102216133/README.md

 ## Overview

-Credit card fraud detection is a challenging task due to the imbalanced nature of the data.
+This project aims to demonstrate the effectiveness of different sampling techniques on imbalanced datasets.
+By applying these techniques, we can improve the performance of machine learning models and achieve better accuracy metrics.
 This project implements:

 - Data preprocessing and scaling using `StandardScaler`.
 - Oversampling the minority class using SMOTE.